 Who Pays for the Wedding Rings? | A Breakdown of Traditions & Modern Etiquette

 When couples begin planning their wedding, there’s often a long list of “firsts.”
-From choosing the perfect venue to finding the wedding rings that will forever symbolise their union.
-But there’s always a question that quietly lingers in many conversations: “Who pays for the wedding rings?”
-While seemingly simple, this question has deep roots in tradition and is now shaped by evolving modern relationships.
+From choosing the wedding rings that will symbolise their union, to picking the perfect venue.
+But a question that often pops up at this stage of wedding planning: “Who pays for the wedding rings?”
+While some may see it as a simple question, this question has deep roots in tradition and has now evolved over the years with modern society.

 Wedding Ring History

-Historically, it was the groom who purchased both the engagement ring and the bride’s wedding ring.
-This gesture was seen as a mark of dedication and financial readiness, an extension of the groom’s role as a provider.
-The idea was not only romantic but also deeply tied to cultural norms of the time.
+Historically, the male counterpart was bestowed the privilege of purchasing both the engagement ring and wedding ring for the bride.
+This gesture was seen as a sign of commitment and an extension of the male counterpart’s role as a provider.
+This gesture was not only seen as the ideal romance, but it was also deeply tied to the cultural norms of the times.

-Fast-forward to now, and the lines are far more blurred.
+Now, in today’s day and age, wedding rings have evolved even further with lines far more blurred.
 Today’s couples often share not only household responsibilities but also the cost of the wedding itself, including the rings.

 Diamond Contoured Wedding Ring in Yellow Gold | Liana